From understanding expenses to starting a limited company, our downloadable business guides can help you.

 Generally, monitoring should normally be carried out by an employer in an open and systematic way only, unless targeted and/or covert monitoring is justified.

-Targeted/covert monitoring will usually only be justified where there are grounds to suspect criminal activity or serious malpractice by the employee in question and the monitoring is necessary to prevent or detect this crime or malpractice.
-Such monitoring should be only carried out to a set timeframe and as part of a specific investigation and that the risk of intrusion on ‘innocent’ workers is considered.
-This monitoring would usually then lead to a disciplinary hearing where the employer believes the employee has breached company policies.
+Targeted/covert monitoring will usually only be justified in exceptional circumstances, where there are grounds to suspect criminal activity or serious malpractice by the employee in question and the monitoring is necessary to prevent or detect this crime or malpractice, where no other method is feasible.

 If this targeted monitoring provides information inadvertently of other malpractice by other workers, this evidence should not be used against those workers unless it is a case of serious gross misconduct.
 Where the misconduct is minor in nature, use of the ‘secret’ footage to discipline workers will generally not be allowed.